the dust never really settled

 my fingers on guitar strings too late

-my shallow words too soft for her ears
+and shallow words too soft for her ears

-my heart too broken to know how to heal
+a heart too broken to know how to heal

 morning escaped like an echo